Sdcrouse/careers-twitter/README.md

 Like LinkedIn, Twitter is another social media network that can be beneficial for job seekers.
 Unlike LinkedIn, which is strictly professional, Twitter has some wiggle room to show off your personality and interests.
 Think of Twitter as a cocktail party — it’s more casual and conversational in nature.
 It’s the perfect place to engage with others and make connections.
 And then later (hopefully) bring those conversations outside the Twitter platform.

+## Twitter and Your Job Search

+Twitter is best for engaging with others and making connections.
+However, it can also help with your job search more directly in these ways:

+1. **Act as a research tool.** Twitter has a powerful search tool, making it great for researching companies and interviewers.
+You can learn a lot about a person by scrolling through their Twitter feed!

+2. **Find job openings.** Some companies (or employees) will post openings on Twitter.
+Frequently they’ll use hashtags like #techjobs, #devjobs, #hiring, or #jobopening.
+You can find jobs by looking through relevant hashtags.
+Moreover, many companies have specific job handles, e.g. @googlejobs.

+3. **Vetting.** Lastly, recruiters and hiring managers may look at your Twitter profile to get a sense of who you are and see if you’d be a good fit at the company.
+This may be before or even after a job interview.
+That said, be mindful about sharing polarizing content about political or religious beliefs.
+And anything you wouldn’t want a potential boss to see.

 ## How Twitter Works

 Twitter revolves around tweeting.
 This is like posting statuses.
-Because tweets are limited to 140 characters, it’s not the place to go to write long-form.
+Because tweets are limited to 280 characters, it’s not the place to go to write long-form.
 (Save that for your blog!)
 Many people enjoy Twitter because of its brevity.
-It prevents people from getting stuck in 30-minute long conversations
+It prevents people from getting stuck in 30-minute long conversations.

 A hallmark of the Twitter platform is hashtags.
 (The # symbol.)
 Essentially, it’s a way to categorize messages based on topic/keyword.
 It allows people to follow related tweets and makes it easier to find tweets/users in Twitter’s Search.
 While using hashtags in your tweets is good, make sure to do so in moderation. #Hashtagging #every #word #in #your #tweet #is #not #necessary #and #looks #spammy.

 Unlike other social media platforms, like LinkedIn, Facebook, and Instagram, things move much quicker on Twitter.
 For this reason, it is perfectly acceptable to tweet multiple times a day — even right in a row.
 (Especially if you’re participating in a [Twitter chat](https://blog.bufferapp.com/twitter-chat-101) or tweeting during a live event.)